Azuka Okwuosa: Early life and education

 Okwuosa was born in Jos, Plateau State, Nigeria.
 He started his education at All Saints Primary School, Irefi, Oraifite, Anambra State, where he received his First School Leaving Certificate, FSLC in 1973.
-He preceded to Colliery Comprehensive Secondary School, Ngwo, Enugu State, Nigeria, where he received his West African Senior School Certificate Examination and General Certificate of Education in 1977.
+He went on to Colliery Comprehensive Secondary School, Ngwo, Enugu State, Nigeria, where he received his West African Senior School Certificate Examination and General Certificate of Education in 1977.
 He furthered to Institute of Management Technology, Enugu, where he received an OND in fine and applied arts in 1981.
 In 1983, he received an HND in graphics arts/advertising.
 He graduated from Samuel Bible Institute, Lagos State with a diploma in theology in 1998.
 He did his mandatory National Youth Service Corps at Tide Newspaper, Port Harcourt, Rivers State, Nigeria from 1983 to 1984.

 Career

 Okwuosa became an industrial attaché in Government Press, Enugu, immediately after his OND, from 1981 to 1982.
 During that time, he founded a company, Nimex Leads Limited, Enugu.